 “We’ve blurred the line between peacetime and wartime,” Roncoroni told me.
 “So you have this heightened sense of anticipation of what’s to come, which exists as a cloud of anxiety that follows you around.”

 Other experts broadly agree.
-Dr. Elspeth Ritchie, a retired colonel who ran mental health services for the Army Surgeon General, said that units with what’s called high operational tempo — essentially, a high frequency of deployment — tend to have high suicide rates, even if some of the individuals who commit suicide in the unit haven’t personally seen much action yet.
+Dr. Elspeth Ritchie, a retired colonel who ran mental health services for the Army Surgeon General, said that units with what’s called high operational tempo — essentially, a high frequency of deployment — tend to have high suicide rates, even if some of the individuals who end their own lives in the unit haven’t personally seen much action yet.

 So what’s to be done?
 The military has implemented dozens of intervention training and support programs to try to address the crisis, notably the ASIST (Applied Suicide Intervention Skills Training) program and something called ACE, which stands for Ask, Care and Escort — the recommended procedure for soldiers to follow when they suspect that one of their fellows may be in danger.
 The Army has also expanded access to psychological care.
 Many installations have installed a system called “embedded behavioral health” that places mental health providers and counselors directly in units, with the hope that the proximity will make soldiers more comfortable going to them for help.